 A book shop right on the canal.
-Off the Calle Pinelli, this small book shop is stuffed full of books and opens onto the canal and is famous with as many people coming in to buy books as to take selfies.
+Off the Calle Pinelli, this small book shop is stuffed full of books and opens directly onto the canal and is famous it’s own way with as many people coming in to buy books as to take selfies.
 Books are piled up to the roof, they’re stuffed into gondolas and crammed into every corner.

 Sight Seeing Boat Tours

 While this may be a little touristy there is no other way to really get a good idea of what makes up the Venetian islands unless you have your own boat and a friend who has a thing for Venetian history.
 There are islands in Venice that are home to completely abandoned monasteries, other islands dotted with dilapidated residencies of old barons that have not had anyone in them for decades.
-It’s startling to see just how well the tourism in this city is directed away from these old, secret gems.
+Seeing all this dissuse is surprising and does illustrate how well the tourism in this city is directed away from these old, secret gems.

 SAINT MARK’S BASILICA

-Recommended viewing of this is either crack of dawn in the morning where the colours are muted and chilled and the grandeur of this cathedral square can be fully appreciated without that many tourists, selfie takers and those guys selling fidget spinners.
+I would recommend viewing Saint Mark’s Basilica either at the crack of dawn when the colours are muted and chilled and the grandeur of this cathedral square can be fully appreciated without that many tourists, selfie takers and those guys selling fidget spinners.
 You can’t go to Venice without coming here to marvel at one of the world’s most treasured architectural master pieces- that is slowly but surely sinking into the sea.